mckeehan/SampleRateLimit/README.md

 number of maxPermis in the given timeframe (timeAmount of the specified timeUnit).

-If maxThreads is less than maxPermits, the current implementation will limit the number of executions to maxThreads per timeframe due to the blocking design of the releasePermit method.

 ## Usage

 Instantiate a new RateLimiterArray object with the maxPermits and timeframe.